-This CD&A covers the compensation of our NEOs, who are
+This CD&A covers the compensation of our NEOs, who are:

-- Dr. Bernard J. Duroc-Danner, Chairman, President and Chief Executive Officer - .
-Mr. Krishna Shivram, Executive Vice President and Chief Financial Officer - .
-Mr. Dharmesh Mehta, Executive Vice President and Chief Operating Officer
+- Dr. Bernard J. Duroc-Danner, Chairman, President and Chief Executive Officer - Mr. Krishna Shivram, Executive Vice President and Chief Financial Officer - Mr. Dharmesh Mehta, Executive Vice President and Chief Operating Officer

-We also address historical compensation with respect to: Mr. Peter T. Fontana who retired effective December 13, 2013, but was Executive Vice President and Chief Operating Officer until that date; Mr. John H. Briscoe, who left the Company effective September 11, 2013 but was Senior Vice President and Chief Financial Officer until that date; Mr. Nicholas W. Gee, who left the Company effective February 28, 2014, but was Executive Vice President, Strategy and Development and Chief Safety Officer until that date; Mr. Joseph C. Henry, who left the Company effective June 30, 2013 but was Senior Vice President and Co-General Counsel until that date; and Mr. William B. Jacobson, who left the Company effective July 3, 2014, but who was Senior Vice President, Co-General Counsel and Chief Compliance Officer until that date; as all five are considered NEOs for 2013 pursuant to applicable SEC rules.
+We also address historical compensation with respect to: Mr. Peter T. Fontana who retired effective December 13, 2013, but was Executive Vice President and Chief Operating Officer until that date; Mr. John H. Briscoe, who left the Company effective September 11, 2013 but was Senior Vice President and Chief Financial Officer until that date; Mr. Nicholas W. Gee, who left the Company effective February 28, 2014, but was Executive Vice President, Strategy and Development and Chief Safety Officer until that date; Mr. Joseph C. Henry, who left the Company effective Jue 30, 2013 but was Senior Vice President and Chief Safety Officer until that date; Mr. Joseph C. Henry, who left the Company effective Jue 30, 2013 but was Senior Vice President and Chief Safety Officer until that date; Mr. Joseph C. Henry, who left the Company effective Jue 30, 2013 but was Senior Vice President that date; and Co-General Counsel until that date; and Mr. William B. Jacobson, who left the Company effective July 3, 2014, but who was Senior Vice President, Co-General Counsel and Chief Compliance Officer until that date; as all five are considered NEOs for 2013 pursuant to applicable SEC rules.